 China is now the largest online shopping market in the world, reaching USD$683 Bn (RMB 4.7 Tn)1 gross merchandise value (GMV) in 2016, with 467 million digital shoppers and accounting for over 40% of the total global online shopping sales.

 And this is just the tip of the iceberg.
-According to Forbes, online sales are expected to grow a further 20%, presenting a tremendous market opportunity to international brands who take the time to fully understand the Chinese eCommerce landscape and adopt a digital strategy to launch their offering in the Chinese market.
+According to Forbes, online sales are expected to grow a further 20%, presenting a tremendous market opportunity to international brands who take the time to fully understand the Chinese eCommerce landscape and adopt a Chinese digital strategy to launch their offering in the Chinese market.

 Understanding the key drivers for Chinese consumer demand is vital for businesses looking to position their product in the competitive Chinese eCommerce landscape.
 A burgeoning middle class, as well as increased exposure to international brands, safety concerns with some Chinese goods (particularly certain foods, baby formula and health supplements) amongst others, have given rise to a demand for overseas goods.
 According to a study by iResearch2, Chinese consumers are attracted to international products because of: